Frances Craig

 Elinor Frances Craig (1888–1969) was a teacher in Brisbane, Queensland, Australia.
 She was the headmistress of Somerville House and continued to operate the school during World War II despite its premises being commandeered for military purposes and the threat of Japanese invasion.

 Early life

-Known as Frances Craig, she was born in 1888 at Swansea, Tasmania.
-However, her father, Rev. William Waters Craig who was a Presbyterian clergyman was sent to Singleton, New South Wales, and so Frances completed her primary school teaching there.
+Known as Frances Craig, she was born in 1888 in Swansea, Tasmania.
+Her father, Rev. William Waters Craig, a Presbyterian clergyman, was sent to Singleton, New South Wales, where Frances completed her primary education.